Privacy and Cookies Policy

 13. NZ law

-13.1 Subject to the rights you may have under the GDPR, this policy is governed by the laws of New Zealand and you submit to the jurisdiction of the New Zealand courts.
+13.1 Subject to the rights Customers and End Users may have under the GDPR and HIPAA, this policy is governed by the laws of New Zealand and submit to the jurisdiction of the New Zealand courts.

 Part 2: Cookies